Are the Sky’s offensive struggles something to be concerned about?

 “It’s just about trusting what you’ve done, being ready for the next game and keep shooting,” she said.

-In the last two games, the Sky shot 26.3% from three-point range in their win against the Phoenix Mercury and 16.1% in their loss to the Las Vegas Aces.
-On the season, the Sky (5-3) are converting 30.6% of their threes, the team’s lowest mark under coach/GM James Wade’s tenure.
+In the last two games, the Sky shot 26.3% from three-point range in their win against the Mercury and 16.1% in their loss to the Aces.
+For the season, the Sky (5-3) are converting 30.6% of their three-point tries, the team’s lowest mark during coach/general manager James Wade’s tenure.

-Despite struggling from three-point range, Quigley has found her offense in different ways, including getting to the rim and drawing contact.
-She is 14 of 15 from the free-throw line in six games this season.
+Though she’s struggling from three-point range, Quigley has found offense in other ways, including getting to the rim and drawing contact.
+She is 14-for-15 from the free-throw line in six games.

 “It comes down to us having rhythm with each other and trying to play with each other,” Wade said.
 “You miss an open shot and try to find somebody else, but then they’re shooting a contested shot because you [gave up] an open shot.”

 When the Sky signed Emma Meesseman this offseason, it was assumed that the transition from Stefanie Dolson would be seamless given Meesseman’s experience playing with Quigley and Courtney Vandersloot in Russia.
-There have been brilliant moments comprised of no-look passes and floor spacing allowing for great ball movement, but the Sky have not shown consistency on offense.
+There have been brilliant moments with no-look passes and great ball movement, but the Sky have not shown consistency on offense.

 “We play in Europe together, and it’s just different,” Vandersloot said of meshing with Meesseman.
 “We underestimated that going into the season, how coverages are different, athleticism is different.
 It’s taking us a little bit of time, but I’m willing to bet on us that we’ll figure it out.”